adithya04dev/ProcTecht/README.md

 ## Rakshak (रक्षक)

-#  AI Powered Security Solution

-Rakshak is an  Security Solution which detects & identifies various types of crimes/accidents from CCTV streams.
+Rakshak is an AI Powered Security Solution which detects & identifies various types of incidents(fire,accidents etc) from CCTV streams.

 We trained YOLOv8 object detection model on 5 different curom tasks like accident,fire,weapons,smoke,climber detection using roboflow datasets.